-Parents/carers should be made aware of the allegation as soon as possible.
-Where a strategy discussion is required or police or children's services need to be involved the head of education/registered manager should consult those agencies and agree what information can be disclosed to the parents/carers.
+Parents/carers should be made aware of the allegation as soon as possible, where appropriate, and where sharing information would not pose further risk of harm.
+The school will take advise form the local safeguarding board on whether this is appropriate.
+Where a strategy discussion is required, or police or children's services need to be involved the head of education/registered manager should consult those agencies and agree what information can be disclosed to the parents/carers.
 Parents/carers should be kept informed about the progress of the case and be and be made aware of the prohibition on reporting or publishing allegations about teachers in section 141F of the Education Act 2002.